-&lt;sup>31The Arkansas constitution still contains a provision preventing the state from ever repaying the "Holford bonds."
+31. The Arkansas constitution still contains a provision preventing the state from ever repaying the "Holford bonds."

-&lt;sup>32Bodenhorn, 2006, is the most recent investigation into New York banking.
-Benson, 1961, uses the Albany Regency and the adoption of free banking in 1837 as his test case for understanding Jacksonian democracy.
-Hofstader, 1969, places Martin Van Buren at the center of the process by which Americans realized that parties were not inherently corrupt, but instead an inherent part of a democratic society.
-Leonard, 2002, expands on Hofstader's themes and provides a better understanding of how Van Buren and his contemporaries viewed parties.
+32. Bodenhorn (2006) is the most recent investigation into New York banking.
+Benson (1961) uses the Albany Regency and the adoption of free banking in 1837 as his test case for understanding Jacksonian democracy.
+Hofstadter (1969) places Martin Van Buren at the center of the process by which Americans realized that parties were not inherently corrupt, but instead an inherent part of a democratic society.
+Leonard (2002) expands on Hofstadter's themes and provides a better understanding of how Van Buren and his contemporaries viewed parties.